Gethe/wow-ui-source/Patchnotes.markdown

   * Rebuke, Divine Shield and Divine Protection have new icons.

-  * Seal of Righteousness – now can be proc’d by any melee ability, not just single target melee abilities.
-This adds Hammer of the Righteous (the physical component) and Divine Storm to the list of abilities that can proc it.
-In addition, Seal of Righteousness procs can now crit.
+  * Seal of Righteousness now can be activated by any melee ability, not just single target melee abilities.
+This adds Hammer of the Righteous (the physical component) and Divine Storm to the list of abilities that can activate this seal.
+In addition, Seal of Righteousness procs can now be critical effects.

   * Talent Specializations